 They also have changing booths where you can change into your swimming costume.
 There are no public showers to wash-off sea sand after swimming but you can clean the sand off in the private changing booths.

 Most beach services here are operated by beach boys who act as middle guys.
-They can be quite persistent and nagging especially when they notice you are newbie and they want to persuade you to buy their service or product.
+They can be quite persistent and nagging especially when they notice you are a newbie and they want to persuade you to buy their service or product.
 They usually quote higher prices, off cause for better commissions.

 However, don’t be in a hurry to settle on their first offer, take your time to know what other dealers are offering for the same.